All-American Girl (song)

-"All-American Girl" is a song composed by American country pop singer Carrie Underwood, Ashley Gorley and Kelley Lovelace.
+"All-American Girl" is a song composed by American country singer Carrie Underwood, Ashley Gorley and Kelley Lovelace.
 It is the second single from Underwood's second studio album, Carnival Ride, released in the United States on December 17, 2007.
-(See 2007 in country music).

 Background

 "All-American Girl" is the second single for which Underwood shares a writing credit, the first being "So Small", which preceded it.
 The song is a mid-tempo country-pop song, with a soaring chorus.
 Underwood stated in an issue of Entertainment Weekly that the high note during the bridge in the song is the highest note she has ever hit (E5, or the E an octave above middle E).

 Content

 The song centers around a "beautiful, wonderful, perfect all-American girl."
 The first verse tells the story of a father hoping for a baby boy to continue his legacy, but "when the nurse came in with a little pink blanket, all those big dreams changed".
 The baby girl has her father "wrapped around her finger", and his heart belongs to that "all-American girl."
 The second verse shifts to 16 years later when the girl is now a teenager who falls head-over-heels for the "senior football star."
-Just as with the girl's father, she becomes the center of the boy's world.
+Just as with the girl's father, she becomes the center of the boy's world, despite opposition from his father and the school's football coach.
 The final bridge describes the girl and boy getting married and expecting "one of their own".
 When she asks the boy what he's hoping for he replies with "one just like you": an "all-American girl."
 Underwood said the song is partially autobiographical.

 She wrote the song loosely based on the fact that she is the youngest of a family of three daughters, and ended up marrying a sports star (albeit in hockey).
 Underwood has worked as a vet and a waitress, entered pageants and was also a Sigma Sigma Sigma sorority member, all activities depicted in the music video.